-D. MVS Equipment Installation, Maintenance, and Routine Care:

-- The Electronic Services Unit will be responsible for the management of all installations, repairs, or modifications of MVS equipment.
+- D. MVS Equipment Installation, Maintenance, and Routine Care: - The Electronic Services Unit will be responsible for the management of all installations, repairs, or modifications of MVS equipment.
 They will also configure and maintain the MVS client installed on Agency MDCs. - a.
 Only digital mobile video/audio recording equipment acquired by the Agency will be installed or used in Agency vehicles. - 2.
-The Computer Support Unit will be responsible for the management of the other MVS client software, and maintenance of download stations and storage servers. - 3.
+The Information Technology Unit will be responsible for the management of the other MVS client software. - 3.
 Routine care and maintenance of MVS equipment installed in any Agency vehicle is the responsibility of the deputy assigned to that vehicle. - 4.
 Equipment will be maintained in accordance with this policy and manufacturer recommendations. - 5.
 Only Electronic Services Unit authorized technicians will install, repair, and/or modify MVS equipment. - 6.
-Prior to and throughout each shift, deputies will ensure all components of the MVS equipment are working properly and will immediately log any problems with the camera system via MDC/Status Change/1CAM.
-Subsequent entries on the MDC must be made at the beginning of every shift where the camera is not fully operating.
+Prior to and throughout each shift, deputies will ensure all components of the MVS equipment are working properly. - a.
+Deputies will notify their immediate supervisor of any camera issues immediately.
+Supervisors will send an email to the Radio Shop email group detailing any problems with the deputy's camera system. - 7.
+Supervisors will visually inspect the MVS system and test the equipment for proper function randomly, as part of the monthly vehicle inspection and document on the monthly inspection sheet. - a.
+If problems are discovered during supervisory inspections, an email will be sent to the Radio Shop email group detailing any issues with the MVS System. - b.
+Supervisors will investigate and document damage to the MVS systems and report the damage in accordance with Agency policy.